wso2/carbon-kernel/docs/DeveloperTools/SettingUpaGitRepository.md

 ## Releasing a Git Repository

-If a Git repository is already set up as explained in setting up a git repository, the following steps can be followed to release the repository.
+If a Git repository is already set up as explained in [Setting up a Git Repository](#setting-up-a-git-repository), the following steps can be followed to release the repository:

 1. Create a git release branch from the master.
 The branch name would be `release-<release-version>`.